Are Sur-Rons Street-Legal? Breaking Down the Electric Dirt Bike's Legal Status

 • There’s a lot of mixed info out there about if the Surron Light Bee, an electric dirt bike, is really street-legal.

-• These e-bikes lack features necessary to be street legal, such as turn signals and mirrors, and often have motors with wattages exceeding legal limits.
+• These electric dirt bikes lack the features that are necessary to be street-legal, such as turn signals and mirrors, and often have motors with wattages that exceed the legal limits.

 Bikes like the Surron Light Bee are gaining popularity.
 Living in Southern California, I see them everywhere, but mostly in places I shouldn’t.
-Don’t get me wrong, they’re incredibly fun to ride.
-However, a significant question looms over these Surron (or similar) electric dirt bikes: are they street-legal electric dirt bikes?
+Don’t get me wrong — they’re incredibly fun to ride.
+However, a significant question looms over the Surron electric dirt bike, as well as others: Is it a street-legal electric dirt bike?

 ADVERTISEMENT